ageofflight/servers/QubitServer/README.md

-The qubit sequencer is no longer being actively developed here.
+The qubit server is no longer being actively developed here.
 To avoid confusion it has been removed from master.

 The latest binary release (0.7.1) is available via bintray: